BrandonPacewic/TestSamples/README.md

 Python script for testing and validating competitive programming test cases

-Additionaly it defines macros in cc templates for debuging
+Additionaly it defines macros in cc templates for debugging

 It will compair the output of the program with the expected output of the problem statement